For would-be homebuyers with student loan debt, FHA-backed mortgages can be a welcome shortcut to achieving the dream of homeownership.

 For many borrowers, the change will be enough to move them from the “Your mortgage application has been denied” category to, “Congratulations, here are the keys to your new home.”

-Regardless of the payment status of your student loans, the new rules require FHA lenders to calculate DTI using one of the following amounts, whichever is greatest:
+Regardless of the payment status of your student loans, the new rules require FHA lenders to calculate your monthly payment using either:

-- 1 percent of the outstanding balance on the loan
+- 1 percent of the outstanding balance on the loan; or

-- The monthly payment reported on your credit report
+- The monthly payment reported on your credit report; or

 (For all the fine print on the new rules, see HUD’s April 13, 2016 letter to FHA lenders).